eastskykang/machine-learning-project/README.rst

 1. Convenient execution of machine learning models conforming with the scikit-learn_ pattern.
 2. Structured & reproducible experiments by integration of sumatra_ and miniconda_.

-The project descriptions and result submission are hosted by Kaggle:
+The project description and result submission are hosted by Kaggle:

 - `Kaggle Project 1`_